 - How universities are helping fill the smart cities talent gap (TechRepublic)

 - How New York City plans to become a 5G leader (TechRepublic)

 This is happening now.

 "It's the now generation.
 People say, 'I want access now.
 I want to understand how I can make my life more efficient.'
 That's what's driving not just smart cities but the reason why internet of things and connectivity why it's impacting all of these different industries.
 It's efficiencies.
 More contextual interactions.
 A better experience overall is the goal," Swartz said.

-As reported in TechRepublic, the Internet of Things was already at a tipping point last year, with future growth happening at an explosive rate.
+As reported in TechRepublic, the Internet of Things was already at a tipping point in 2015, with future growth happening at an explosive rate.
 Smart cities are part of the world of IoT, with everything from streetlights and parking spots digitally connected.